IxBahy/Frontend-notes/JavaScript/scope & closure.md

 console.log(secondClosure()); // 3
 ```

-closures are one of the things that allows JS to be flexable and its one of the things that the components in frameworks rely on it it allows creating more encapsulated and reusable components.
+closures are one of the things that allow JS to be flexible and it's one of the things that the components in frameworks rely on
+it allows the creation of more encapsulated and reusable components.
 Closures allow you to define private variables and functions within a component and expose only the necessary interface to the outside world

 that's all for today hope you enjoyed it :)